OpenTwinCities/adopt-a-tree/README.md

 * To reset as well as re-enter the Docker container, run the reset.sh script.
 This returns the Docker container to the original conditions provided by the Docker image.
+* To set up Adopt-a-Tree in the rebuilt Docker container, use the build_fast.sh script again.

 ### Updating the Docker Image
 * Follow the above procedures for exiting the Docker container.